mmbajo/PROBA-V/README.md

 * Filtering out data sets with all its LR images contain clarity below 85%.
 * Picking out k best LR images.
 * Registering the LR images using this [technique](https://scikit-image.org/docs/dev/auto_examples/transform/plot_register_translation.html).
 I used the clearest of the LR images as the reference frame.
-* Padding the LR images with additional 6 pixels per side which represent the maximum pixel shift that is compensated by the [scoring](https://kelvins.esa.int/proba-v-super-resolution/scoring/).
+* Padding the LR images with additional 3 pixels per side, with a total of 6 pixels, which represent the maximum pixel shift that is compensated by the [scoring](https://kelvins.esa.int/proba-v-super-resolution/scoring/).
-* Patching the LR images to 38x38 sizes and the corresponding HR images to 96x96 patches.
+* Patching the LR images to 22x22 sizes and the corresponding HR images to 48x48 patches.
+* Removing LR patches with clarity below 85%.
 * Removing HR patches with clarity below 85%.
 * Augmenting the data set by flipping.
 * Augmenting the data set by rotating by 90 to 270 degrees with interval of 90.